When you apply to an articulated or concurrent degree program, you are essentially applying for two separate degrees.

 Monica Boggs answers some questions about her experiences in UCLA’s MD/MPP program.

 Why get a dual degree?

+Dr. Boggs pursued a dual degree because she wanted to do more than surgery.
 "Before medical school," she says, "I was a teacher in South Central Los Angeles and I saw firsthand how many students didn't have healthcare and the negative effects on their education.
 I found myself struggling to help them navigate our crazy healthcare system.
 I knew that along with becoming a doctor, I wanted to have an impact in the way healthcare is delivered."

 "So, I thought the additional master's degree in public policy would be the best way to practice medicine and also to help fix the healthcare system," she says.

 She believes policy changes can truly make a difference at the county or hospital level.